COVID-19 Virus Update

 Testing center use and general inquiries: contact Elizabeth Hinkle-Turner, 940-565-4808, GAB, Room 205.

 Reservation times/requests and room availability: contact Samuel Wiggins, 940-369-6298, Sage Hall, Room 332A.

 Feedback: Have you used our testing center facility?
 Do you have a service suggestion to offer?
 Help us grow by completing this survey.

 Do you have a great idea about information technology?
 Let us know!
 Submit your idea today!

-- For additional testing opportunities, such as the GED test and other paper-based testing, please see the offerings from UNT Counseling and Testing Services at Chestnut Hall.
+- For additional testing opportunities, such as the GRE and other paper-based testing, please see the offerings from UNT Counseling and Testing Services at Chestnut Hall.